binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 There is no reason why developers can not take a good chunk of the manual penetration testing effort on as part of their daily development practices.
 In fact in most teams I have lead, this has been exactly how we have worked.
 The gorilla testing needs to be performed in parallel with the PBIs in the Scrum Backlog as developers pull them into Work I Progress (WIP).

-Some developers gravitate toward security more than others, so it is important to have at least a none zero number of developers with a security focus within each team to:
+Some developers have an inquisitiveness about how their work can be exploited, so it is important to have at least a none zero number of developers with a security focus within each team to:

 1. take the lead on the security front
 2. mentor and pass on their knowledge and passion to others